tanglebones/pg_tuid/README.md

 waiting for clock rollback to catch up), and node id.

 ## Why use a TUID instead of a UUIDv4?
-UUIDv4 is completely random, so if you have a table with a lot of entries using UUIDv4 in an index it leads to some performance issues.
+UUIDv4 is mostly random, so if you have a table with a lot of entries using UUIDv4 in an index it leads to some performance issues.
 The main issue is new rows being inserted can cause an update to an index in a random location.
 This defeats caching of index entries.
 By ensuring the ids are generally monotonically increasing the entries added will be locally at the "head" of the index and multiple inserts will benefit from cache